denuen/attitude_controller_simulator/docs/control/PID.md

   **Returns:** Control output with applied saturation limits

 - ```cpp
-  void reset(void)
+  void reset()
   ```

   Resets integral accumulator, previous error, and filtered derivative to zero.
-Does not affect gains or filtering coefficient.
+Does not affect gains, derivative smoothing or anti-windup tau.

 - ```cpp
   bool checkNumerics() const
   ```

-  Validates numerical integrity of all internal state variables.
-Returns false if any value is NaN or infinite.
+  Validates numerical integrity of internal state and configuration.
+Returns `false` if any value is NaN or infinite, or if configuration values are out-of-range.

+  **Checks performed:**
+  - All gains and state variables are finite
+  - `antiWindupTau > 0.0f`
+  - `0.0f <= derivativeAlpha <= 1.0f`

 &nbsp;